anton-shikov/HW_1/README.md

 ### Prerequisites

-You need to install python3 with numpy library to run this tool
+You need to install python3 with numpy library to run this tool.

 ### Installing

-To install this tool clone this repository to your PC
+To install this tool clone this repository to your PC.

 ```
 ~$ git clone https://github.com/anton-shikov/HW_1.git